Propagation Chemicals on Trial – Not Afiliated and Unbiased

 - A uniformly shaped root system around the base of the cuttings ensures a better anchoring of the plant in the pot or soil and enables a balanced build-up of the plant.

-- Increased predictability in propagation of the crop.
-This ensures the producer of the starting material reliability.
+- Increased predictability in the propagation of the crop.
+This ensures the producer of the starting material’s reliability.

-- Keeps the crop healthy and less sensible to pests and diseases due to the optimal rooting.
+- Keeps the crop healthy and less susceptible to pests and diseases due to the optimal rooting.

 - Features: Powder, Easy to Use, Helps Plant Growing, Transplant Fertilizer

-- With polysaccharide nutrient base, the proportion is more accurate.
+- With a polysaccharide nutrient base, the proportion is more accurate.

 - After the tree is transplanted, the damaged fiber roots revive vigorously